 Once you arrive definitely the best option is to hire a car.
 It is super easy to drive around the island – it is essentially one big round road.
 Do watch out when heading into the interior.
 What can seem a short distance on the map can take some time due to windy roads and mountains!

 Due to its location, Gran Canaria has quite consistently spring-like weather all year round.
 Peak season is generally seen as May through November where temperatures vary between 24 and 26 degrees Celsius from August to October.
 December till April temperatures hover around 22 degrees Celsius – so basically a great temperature all year round!
 Seasonality tends to be more driven by the prices of airfares rather than the temperature.

 What to Pack to Visit Gran Canaria

-Generally the island is quite relaxed so I spent most of my time in bathers, cover ups and maxi/floaty dresses for evening.
+Generally, the island is quite relaxed so I spent most of my time in bathers, cover-ups and maxi/floaty dresses for the evening.
 Check out Top Shop and Marks and Spencer for some reasonable priced yet stylish options for all of these.

 Boutique Hotels on Gran Canaria